ivardesign/viva-la-vue-workshop/README.md

 + **Important Term**: All together, this .vue file is called a **“component.”**

-For example, in our app, **App.vue is a “vue component.”** We will talk a lot more about components later, but for now know that each `.vue` file, is known as a Vue “component” – a mini-package of HTML, CSS, and Javascript that all work together.
-This structure allows us to sprinkle in little bits of Javascript in our HTML code, so they can more easily work together.
+For example, in our app, **App.vue is a “vue component.”** We will talk a lot more about components later, but for now know that each `.vue` file, is known as a Vue “component” – a mini-package of HTML, CSS, and Javascript, so they can more easily work together.